gitter-badger/Ogar-unlimited/README.md

 (Sorry but all client clones of agar.io are ILLEGAL, thus we are not making those.
 You must use `agar.io/?ip=[ip]`)

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))

+**NOTE: FOR THOSE WHO CANT USE THE INSTALL DEPENDANCIES SCRIPT, YOU MUST DO NPM INSTALL AFTER YOU CD INTO THE SRC FOLDER OR USE NPM INSTALL WS AND NPM INSTALL REQUEST** (especially those who are confused by this awesome video by assault gaming [here](http://youtu.be/Q53R10of3_Q))

+(Wow, I found a funny and incredibly weird video by jp on agar.io [here](http://youtu.be/vbDsV-F6j34))

 ### Highlight features in this modified copy
  1. PMSG command, to periodically send a message (no need for admin to be online to explain rules)